openequella/openequella.github.io/guides/SearchingUserGuide.md

 * Browse—browse hierarchy categories to ‘drill down’ to required resources.

 ## Search edit box
-The search edit box is found on most search pages in the EQUELLA system, and allows the user to enter keyword data to search for matching resources.
+The search edit box is found on most search pages in the openEQUELLA system, and allows the user to enter keyword data to search for matching resources.

 Once keywords are entered, the system can search resource titles, descriptions, attachment names and content and other metadata for matching results, depending on how the search options are configured.

 ### Keywords
-In EQUELLA, keywords can be entered to search for matching resources.
+In openEQUELLA, keywords can be entered to search for matching resources.
 A single keyword can be entered, or a number of keywords.
-The keywords must be an exact match within the resource name, description or stored keywords (e.g. equella), otherwise no matching results will be found.
+The keywords must be an exact match within the resource name, description or stored keywords (e.g. openEQUELLA), otherwise no matching results will be found.

 For example, entering the keyword ‘equella’ will return any resources that have the word ‘equella’ in their title, description, attachment name or attachment content (for most attachment types).

 ### Autocomplete
 Autocomplete functionality is available in the search edit box and most keyword searches.
-Autocomplete means that the user can type two or more letters into the search text box and EQUELLA will suggest resource titles based on the letters entered.
+Autocomplete means that the user can type two or more letters into the search text box and openEQUELLA will suggest resource titles based on the letters entered.
-For example, if the user is looking for a resource that has equella in its title, as soon as they type in eq, up to four suggestions display, based on relevance.
+For example, if the user is looking for a resource that has openEQUELLA in its title, as soon as they type in eq, up to four suggestions display, based on relevance.

-If the user is searching for equella 6.2, typing the 6.2 will change the suggestions.
+If the user is searching for openEQUELLA 6.2, typing the 6.2 will change the suggestions.
-Note that there is only one matching suggestion for ‘equella 6.2’, which means there is only one resource in the EQUELLA repository containing ‘equella 6.2’ in its title.
+Note that there is only one matching suggestion for ‘equella 6.2’, which means there is only one resource in the openEQUELLA repository containing ‘equella 6.2’ in its title.
 ### Selecting a suggestion
 Selecting a suggestion from the drop-down list by clicking on it, or highlighting it using the keyboard arrows, replaces what is currently in the Search text box with the selected value.

 The top suggestion always defaults in the search text box in light gray.
 Click on the required suggestion to select.
 ### Multiple word autocomplete
-If the user types in a single word (e.g. equella), the suggestions will be resources with the word ‘equella’ in their titles.
+If the user types in a single word (e.g. openEQUELLA), the suggestions will be resources with the word ‘equella’ in their titles.
 But if the user types in ‘equella features’, the suggestions will be resources that have ‘equella features’ in their titles in that exact order.

-If a user wants to find resources using multiple keywords (e.g. equella + guide), and there are no resources that contain the words in the exact order, the autocomplete function will suggest single words, based on words used in resource titles in the repository.
+If a user wants to find resources using multiple keywords (e.g. openEQUELLA + guide), and there are no resources that contain the words in the exact order, the autocomplete function will suggest single words, based on words used in resource titles in the repository.
 ### Stemming
-EQUELLA also uses ‘stemming’ in searching.
+openEQUELLA also uses ‘stemming’ in searching.
 Stemming is where the system recognises the root (stem) of a word, and performs the search using the root term instead.
 For example, if ‘cooks’ was entered as a search criterion, the system performs a search for ‘cook´ (the stem word) and resources containing this stem would be returned, such as ‘cooking’ and ‘cooked’.

 #### Multiple keywords
 Multiple keywords can be entered in the following ways:
 * Multiple keywords with a space between each word—entering two or more keywords with a space between each word will return results that have all of the entered keywords.
-For example, entering equella features will display resources that have both equella and features in its title, description or attachment name.
+For example, entering openEQUELLA features will display resources that have both openEQUELLA and features in its title, description or attachment name.
 * Multiple keyword with ‘or’—entering two or more keywords with ‘or’ between each will return resources that contain either all or one of the keywords.
 For example, entering ‘equella or features’ will display resources that have one or both words contained within its title, description or attachment name, with the ones containing both words at the top.

 ### Use of a wildcard
 The definition of a wildcard is a character that can be used to substitute for any other character or characters in a string.
 This comes in handy if the user is unsure of spelling or wants to find a range of results that start with a certain character or string of characters.

-In EQUELLA, a user can enter a character or string of characters with the wildcard (asterisk) to find any resources that start with that value.
+In openEQUELLA, a user can enter a character or string of characters with the wildcard (asterisk) to find any resources that start with that value.
 For example, the user could enter tas* to return any resources that contain the word tasmania.
 Any other resources containing words starting with the character string ‘tas’ will also be returned (e.g. taste, tassel etc.).

 A wildcard can also be placed in the middle of two characters or character strings.
 For example, entering t*a will also return any resources containing the word tasmania, as well as any resources containing a word starting with t and ending in a (e.g. tarantula, tea etc.).